 Our analyses will use uninformative priors.
 For the above model, this implies that we will use an ? distribution for the.
 Hyperparameters.

 Model assumptions will be assessed using appropriate diagnostic measures such as posterior predictive checks.

 Analyses of secondary outcomes

-summarises secondary outcome analyses covered by this SAP.
+Table 2 summarises secondary outcome analyses covered by this SAP.